 We would like to loosen up the quad muscles so there’s less pulling on that knee joint that helps in reducing knee pain.

 Perform 1 set of 2 reps alternating back and forth with a 20 second hold at the end position.
-For some people, the quad stretch could be painful.
+For some people, the quad stretch can be painful.
 You may reduce the intensity of this exercise by decreasing the stretch instead of bringing the heel all the way towards the seat.

 #4 – Standing Hip Flexor Stretch